uds-lsv/human/README.md

 * **Modular**: Various question types (labeling questions, multiple-choice, yes-no, setting bounding boxes etc.) that are self-contained and can be arranged in any order needed.
 This also makes it easy to implement new custom question types and features.
 * **ANnotator**: Comes with an easy to use GUI interface for your annotators and project manager.

-# Demopage
+# Demo
 See our Demo on http://human.lsv.uni-saarland.de

 # Installation and Setup

 ## Prerequisites
 The only requirements are a working version of node and python 3.7.
 Using anaconda or miniconda for a python environment is highly recommended.
-To make it easier to install, update and remove Node, especially if you plan to maybe use it in other projects we suggest using the Node version manager https://github.com/nvm-sh/nvm.
+To make it easier to install, update and remove node, especially if you plan to maybe use it in other projects we suggest using the node version manager https://github.com/nvm-sh/nvm.

 ## Installation
 First install the python environment.